NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for use:**

-- The use of an authority register is recommended whenever one is available, both for personal names and corporate entities.
+The use of an authority register is recommended whenever one is available, both for personal names and corporate entities.
 The specific authority register used must be identified.
 An example of such a register is the  [Shared Authority Register for Persons and Corporate Bodies](https://bibliotekutvikling.no/kunnskapsorganisering/vokabularer-utkast/felles-autoritetsregister-for-personer-og-korporasjoner/).

-- The creator should also be identified using their full name (first name, last name/corporation).
+The creator should also be identified using their full name (first name, last name/corporation).
 Birth and death years may be included in parentheses after the name.
+Examples:
-Examples: *Nesbø, Jo (1960– )*, *Shakespeare, William (1564–1616)*.
+*Nesbø, Jo (1960– )*, *Shakespeare, William (1564–1616)*.

-- It should be specified whether the name refers to a person or a corporation.
+It should be specified whether the name refers to a person or a corporation.
 This is handled in different ways across various metadata catalogs and authority registers.
-Currently, the following values are allowed to define the type of name or entity, though additional types may be added if needed: *Person*, *Organization*, *Personal Name*, *Corporate Name*, *Meeting Name* (e.g., conference), *Uniform Title* (e.g., treaty, contract).
+Currently, the following values are allowed to define the type of name or entity, though additional types may be added if needed:
+`Person`, `Organization`, `Personal Name`, `Corporate Name`, `Meeting Name` (e.g., conference), `Uniform Title` (e.g., treaty, contract).

-- The role of the person or organization should be specified.
-Examples of roles include: author, composer, film director, photographer, creator, etc.
+The role of the person or organization should be specified.
+Examples of roles include:
+`author`, `composer`, `film director`, `photographer`, `creator`, etc.

-- The use of the role attribute should be meaningful for the data provider, reflect the metadata catalog or system being used, and follow consistent (standardized) formatting.
+The use of the role attribute should be meaningful for the data provider, reflect the metadata catalog or system being used, and follow consistent (standardized) formatting.

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

-- Explanation of *authority* information:<br>
+Explanation of *authority* information:
-**Source:** The name of the authority file from which the value is taken, provided as a plain text string.<br>
+- **Source:** The name of the authority file from which the value is taken, provided as a plain text string.
-**Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.<br>
+- **Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
-**URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.<br>
+- **URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.

 **Examples:**